focs-gitea/act_runner/README.md

 ./act_runner -c config.yaml daemon # run with config file
 ```

+You can read the latest version of the configuration file online at [config.example.yaml](internal/pkg/config/config.example.yaml).

 ### Example Deployments

 Check out the [examples](examples) directory for sample deployment types.